Common Types Of Horse Worms

 Typical of the strongyle worm family they follow the life cycle pattern of red worms (strongyles species).
 The larvae are ingested from grazing then develop in the stomach into egg-laying adults.

-However, in small numbers they pose no problem.
+However, in small numbers these type of horse worms pose no problem.

 Left with other companion animals that have a worm burden, large infestations of hair worms can irritate the stomach lining leading to watery diarrhoea, weight loss and ulceration of the stomach.